-Golf is a great servant but a poor master, a pleasant diversion but a poor vocation.
-It can fill a great need when kept in its proper place, but is a danger when allowed to expand uncontrolled.
-Enough said.
+Golf can be a great servant but is a poor master.
+A great diversion but a poor vocation.
+It can fill a great need when kept in its place, but can wreck lives and careers when allowed to expand uncontrolled.

-I strongly suggest that pastors who take groups on Holy Land trips should file annual reports with their church’s finance committee accounting for the income and outgo.
-After all, when a pastor-host clears perhaps several hundred dollars per person, a good-sized tour-group can net him ten or twenty thousand dollars.
+I suggest that pastors who take groups on Holy Land trips should file annual reports with their church’s finance committee accounting for the income and outgo.
+When a pastor-host clears perhaps several hundred dollars per person, a good-sized tour-group can net him ten or twenty thousand dollars.
 Even if his church salary exceeds that several times over, this amount can make a great difference in his lifestyle.

 Five.
 No wise pastor will love flattery too much.

 Flattery is like perfume, we’re told.
 It smells good but will make you sick if you swallow it.
 I’ve known too many preachers who swallow all the flattery they can find, then look around for more.
 Not wise.
-Like perfume, that stuff may be pleasant to smell, but is fatal if swallowed.

-Six.
-Mission trips.
 Effective pastors may take their people on the occasional mission trip, but this too can be a diversion from his leadership of the local flock if overdone.
 Pastors who love to travel should be careful here.
-(Please note I’m not suggesting churches emphasize missions less; only that the pastor should keep his priorities on leading his flock back at home.
-You are a shepherd.)
+(Please note I’m not suggesting churches emphasize missions less; only that the pastor should keep his priorities on leading his flock back at home.)

 Seven.
 Extra money.
 The pastor who loves his people and is devoted to becoming the best shepherd possible will also be careful about projects that bring in outside income for himself.
 The exception would be if he is bi-vocational.

-Now, if a pastor is bivocational, or the church salary is insufficient for his needs, he will do whatever he needs to in order to provide for his family.
-However, we have seen pastors with excellent incomes begin to dabble in sideline enterprises that quickly absorbed a great deal of their time and diverted their energies and attention from ministry.
+A bi-vocational pastor will do whatever he needs to in order to provide for his family.
+However, we have seen pastors with full incomes begin to dabble in sideline enterprises that quickly absorbed a great deal of their time and diverted their energies and attention from ministry.

 Eight.
 To be an effective minister to his own people, a wise pastor will not hold more than two or three outside revivals (conferences, retreats, etc) a year.

 If a pastor feels his calling is to evangelism, let him resign the church and follow the calling.
 But when he takes the church’s salary and then spends a great portion of his time preaching in other churches–all of which pay him hefty honoraria–he is mistreating the congregation.
-I suggest the church finance committee ask him to report to them the income he receives from all these outside meetings.
+The church finance committee may ask him to report the income he receives from all these outside meetings.

 Nine.
 The pastor should not be in love with degrees on his wall or titles before his name.

 The love for such has caused unworthy schools to rise up and award hasty degrees for little effort and a lot of money.
 In the days of our Lord, it was greetings in the marketplace which the religious leaders loved.
-These days, it’s Doctor and Bishop and Apostle.
+These days, it’s Doctor, Bishop, Senior Pastor, and the like.
 Let us be careful here.

 Ten.
 A wise pastor will not love his study more than he should.